rvcagis/jkan/_datasets/LIO-lidar.md

   Last Update (mm-dd-yyyy): <strong>01-21-2025<br><br>LiDAR - LIO (Land Information Ontario)</strong> The Ontario Digital Terrain Model (Lidar-Derived) is a raster dataset, from multiple acquisition projects, representing the bare-earth terrain derived from a classified lidar point cloud.
-The DTM data is available in the form of 1-km by 1-km non-overlapping tiles grouped into packages for download.
+The DTM data is available in the form of 1-km by 1-km non-overlapping tiles grouped into packages for download. <a href="https://geohub.lio.gov.on.ca/pages/ontario-elevation-mapping-program">Ontario Elevation Mapping Program</a>.
 resources:
   - name: Regulation Limit Shapefile
     url: 'https://gis.rvca.ca/openData/regulationLimit_ApprovedSHP.zip'